CARD CARRYING

 Betty Carter was scat-singing “Giant Steps.”

 As he took the cover off the tank, he was reminded of the first time he heard Carter.
-It was at Wally’s, a basement club on Mass Ave coeval with be-bop.
+It was at Wally’s, a basement be-bop shrine on Mass Ave.
 Monica had insisted on taking him.
 She was a vocalist at the time, enrolled at the Berklee School of Music, a fifteen-minute walk away.
 Berklee’s students would regularly jam at Wally’s.
 Sometimes big names performing in town would drop in after their regular gigs and join the fun.
 This was Carter’s night.

 The room was long and narrow and packed, full of cigarette smoke and with nowhere to sit.
 The two of them stood in the back, just inside the door.